mapbox/mapbox-gl-js/docs/README.md

 Every example **must** have an accompanying image:

-1. Save the image in `docs/img/src/`.
-Image requirements:
-  - The file name of the image **must** match the example's file name
-  - 1200 x 500 pixel
-  - png format
-2. Run `npm run build-images` to generate the appropriate images.
-Alternatively, when you run `npm run start-docs` the site will generate the images.
+1. Run `npm run create-image <example-file-name> <mapbox-access-token>`.
+The script will take a screenshot of map in the example and save it to `docs/img/src/`.
+Commit this file.
-3. Run the site locally to verify that your example image is loading as expected.
+2. Run `npm run start-docs` to verify that your example image is loading as expected.

 ## Running the Documentation Server Locally